Jacey-Chang/usflight2020/_posts/2019-04-13-Interactive-weekly-flights-by-airline.md

 The default week selection is week 10 (beginning with the first Sunday of April)

-### 2020 weekly flights by airline from February to September
+### 2020 weekly flights by airline, February to September

 <div id="2020byairline"></div>

-### 2019 weekly flights by airline from February to September
+### 2019 weekly flights by airline, February to September

 <div id="2019byairline"></div>